ashishki/Signal_Count/README.md

 Each completed run exposes the AXL peer, wallet, output hash, verifier attestation, REE evidence when enabled, and Gensyn Testnet receipts when configured.

+The product claim is simple: a polished memo is not enough.
+The useful artifact is the proof trail behind the memo.

 ## What It Does